Try these homemade commercial carpet cleaning alternatives and save

 A Tried and True Favorite

 My favorite carpet cleaner (and I've used it many times over many years) is hot water and Oxiclean (or one of those types of cleaners).
 It does the best job and does not leave a residue or ruin your scotchgard.
+It is the perfect commercial carpet cleaning alternative.

 Head to Wal-Mart